Murder of Alisha Heinrich: Subsequent search

 Following the discovery of the child's body, the general vicinity of the Escatawpa River where the truck driver had sighted the body of the adult female was dragged in the hopes of also retrieving her body, although these efforts proved unsuccessful.
-These searches were conducted with the aid of helicopters and boats, although the body of the woman initially sighted within the Escatawpa River has never been found.
-(Note: The body of the adult female sighted by this truck driver is presumed to be that of the adult woman seen clutching the toddler in the early hours of December 3.)
+The searches were conducted with the aid of helicopters and boats, although the body of the woman initially sighted within the Escatawpa River has never been found.
+(Note: The body of the adult female sighted by the truck driver is presumed to be that of the adult woman seen clutching the toddler in the early hours of December 3.)
 However, if the body seen floating in the river on December 5 was not hers, she has never been located alive, or presented herself to authorities.
 (Note: Prior to later developments, authorities would speculate the most likely scenario regarding these events was that the woman had attempted to smother the child, whom she had then thrown into the water before then jumping to her own death from the bridge.)

-Although the underwater search unit failed to locate the body of the adult woman, this search unit did locate the largely skeletal remains of a young African-American male on December 8.
+Although the underwater search unit failed to locate the body of the adult woman, the search unit did locate the largely skeletal remains of a young African-American male on December 8.
 His body was located beneath the eastbound I-10 bridge approximately 60 yards from the scene of the earlier discovery of the child's body.
-Investigators determined this individual had also been thrown over the I-10 bridge, although this victim had lain undiscovered for a minimum of six months, and had been shot to death, thus making his death extremely unlikely to be connected to the case.
-This man was given the name of Moss Point John Doe by investigators prior to his 2022 identification.
+Investigators determined this individual had also been thrown over the I-10 bridge, although the victim had lain undiscovered for a minimum of six months, and had been shot to death, thus making his death extremely unlikely to be connected to the case.
+The man was given the name of Moss Point John Doe by investigators prior to his 2022 identification.
 (Note: On March 22, 2022, Moss Point John Doe was identified via the usage of genetic genealogy analysis conducted by Othram Inc. as Gary Simpson (b.
 1962) of Louisiana.)